The Layoff Guide

 Common Mistakes to Avoid

-• Missing the biweekly certification deadline
+• Missing the biweekly certification deadline, Florida uses 2-week, not weekly, certification

 How Long Does It Take?